-An international money transfer is what happens when you send money to someone overseas.
-You provide funds and your recipient’s details to a bank or an independent transfer provider, which then exchanges the money into your desired currency and sends it to your recipient.
-You can send money over the phone, in person, through a mobile app or online.
+To send an international money transfer, you typically provide funds and your recipient’s details to a money transfer provider or bank, which then exchanges the money into your desired currency and sends it to your recipient.
+Depending on what money transfer service you use, you can send money over the phone, in person, through a mobile app or online.

 The following steps give a good example of a typical transfer using a money transfer company.